andycranston/raritan-compare-roles/README.md

 The Python 3 program `compare-roles.py` gets the role definitions of all the roles defined on two Raritan intelligent PDUs and compares them.
 Differences are then reported.
 One difference per line of output.

+## ATTENTION: Development status is "test"

+This code is in a status of "test".
+While it poses negligble risk (because it doesn't change any settings) I would advise, at this point in time, to use on PDUs in a test/lab environment.
+See the section "Test coverage" below for more details.

 ## Why is this useful?

 When custom roles are defined on a Raritan PDU it is usual for the same roles to be defined on groups of similar PDUs "en mass".